Mason Brown House

-The Mason Brown House, in Owen County, Kentucky near Gratz, was built in 1856.
+The Mason Brown House, in Owen County, Kentucky, United States, was built in 1856.
 It was listed on the National Register of Historic Places in 1998.

 It is located in a remote river bottom, 0.5 mi east of the end of Brown's Bottom Road, within a loop of the Kentucky River.

 It is a 46x32 ft plan two-and-a-half-story balloon frame house.
 It has "deeply scrolled" bargeboards which were cut from large planks of yellow poplar.